ShadyChrome/primeval-tower-rn/memory-bank/progress.md

 - The project repository has been initialized.
 - A comprehensive game overview document exists.
 - The Memory Bank is fully set up, providing a solid foundation for development.
+- **Asset Organization Complete:** All prime images have been optimized and organized:
+  - High-resolution PNG files (2-3MB each) moved to `assets/primes-png/` for development use
+  - Optimized WebP files (10-17KB each) stored in `assets/primes/` for runtime use
+  - `ImageAssets.ts` updated to reference WebP files for all 80+ prime monsters
+  - Added missing primes that were present in folders but not referenced in code

 ## What's Left to Build
 Essentially, the entire game.
 Key high-level features include: